Vrushabh271/DSA/README.md

 # DSA Journey

 # WEEK 1:-

-       # Math Basics
-       - Some questions are uploaded from file those are basic question not on leetcode.
+# The uploaded questions are basic practice questions and are not available on LeetCode.

 ## Day 1 (5/07/26)
  - Palindrome Number(Easy)
  - Reverse Number(Medium)